guoqi1123/ml1-s2024/assignments/quiz.md

 ---

 # Quizzes
-There will be six quizzes, and the worst one will be dropped.
-Each quiz is 60 minutes long.
+There will be five quizzes, and the worst one will be dropped.
+Each quiz is 40 minutes long.
 Each quiz will carry 8%.
-The quizzes are conducted right after the due date of the homework.
-You will be given a 48-hour window to complete the 60-min quiz, completely online.
+The quizzes are conducted in the class right after the due date of the homework.
+Please bring your laptop to class, as the quiz will be on Gradescope.
 During the quiz, I will ask you lecture questions.
 I will also ask you homework questions.
 For example, if in the homework I ask you to plot a figure, I may ask you to change a parameter and re-plot the figure.
 Quizzes will be open-book, open-note, open-computer.
-However, with only 60 minutes, you probably will not have time to read anything besides answering the questions.
+However, with only 40 minutes, you probably will not have time to read anything besides answering the questions.
 So, please do the homework.
-On the contrary, if you attend the lecture and do your homework, you will find 60 mins to be much more than enough for the quiz.
+On the contrary, if you attend the lecture and do your homework, you will find 40 mins to be much more than enough for the quiz.

 **Quiz 0.
 Don't count in the grade.**

-- Time: Jan 19 (Thur) 5pm ET to Jan 21 (Sat) 5pm ET.
-- Length of quiz: 60 minutes.
+- The quiz zero will be published on Gradescope to give you a taste of what it looks like.
 - Access through gradescope.
 - Coverage: Homework 0.

-**Quiz 1 (8%).**
+**Quiz 1.**

-- Time: Jan 26 (Thur) 5pm ET to Jan 28 (Sat) 5pm ET.
-- Length of quiz: 60 minutes.
-- Access through gradescope.
+- Time: In the class immediately after homework 1 due.
 - Coverage: Homework 1, and materials I posted before the quiz.

-**Quiz 2 (8%).**
+**Quiz 2.**
-- Time: Feb 16 (Thur) 5pm ET to Feb 18 (Sat) 5pm ET.
-- Length of quiz: 60 minutes.
-- Access through gradescope.
+- Time: In the class immediately after homework 2 due.
-- Coverage: Homework 2, and materials I posted before today's lecture and after the last quiz.
+- Coverage: Homework 2, and materials I posted before the current lecture and after the previous quiz.

-**Quiz 3 (8%).**
+**Quiz 3.**
-- Time: Mar.
-2 (Thur) 5pm ET to Mar 4 (Sat) 5pm ET.
-- Length of quiz: 60 minutes.
-- Access through gradescope.
+- Time: In the class immediately after homework 3 due.
-- Coverage: Homework 3, and materials I posted before today's lecture and after the last quiz.
+- Coverage: Homework 3, and materials I posted before the current lecture and after the previous quiz.

-**Quiz 4 (8%).**
+**Quiz 4.**
-- Time: Mar 23 (Thur) 5pm ET to Mar 25 (Sat) 5pm ET.
-- Length of quiz: 60 minutes.
-- Access through gradescope.
+- Time: In the class immediately after homework 4 due.
-- Coverage: Homework 4, and materials I posted before today's lecture and after the last quiz.
+- Coverage: Homework 4, and materials I posted before the current lecture and after the previous quiz.

-**Quiz 5 (8%).**
+**Quiz 5.**
-- Time: Apr 6 (Thur) 5pm ET to Apr 8 (Sat) 5pm ET.
-- Length of quiz: 60 minutes.
-- Access through gradescope.
+- Time: In the class immediately after homework 5 due.
-- Coverage: Homework 5, and materials I posted before today's lecture and after the last quiz.
+- Coverage: Homework 5, and materials I posted before the current lecture and after the previous quiz.

-**Quiz 6 (8%).**
-- Time: Apr 20 (Thur) 5pm ET to Apr 22 (Sat) 5pm ET.
-- Length of quiz: 60 minutes.
-- Access through gradescope.
-- Coverage: Homework 6, and materials I posted before today's lecture and after the last quiz.